Sustainability / GovernanceCorporate Governance

 • Composition of the Board of Directors

-• Status of discussions at the Board of Directors
+• Method of operation of the Board of Directors

-Overview of evaluation results Members of the Board of Directors engaged in productive discussions with Outside Directors and actively offered their opinions, and we were able to confirm that the effectiveness of the board is generally satisfactory.
+Overview of evaluation results Members of the Board of Directors engaged in productive discussions with Outside Directors and Outside Audit & Supervisory Board Members who actively offered their opinions, and we were able to confirm that the effectiveness of the board is generally satisfactory.

-• Further discussions on the succession plans of the management team
+• Further discussions on the process of appointing senior management

 2. (2)Board deliberation issues

-• Discussions on the ideal way to serve as Chairperson of the Board of Directors
+• Discussions on the role of the Chairperson of the Board of Directors

 Appointment and Compensation of Directors and Audit & Supervisory Board Members